|

 (There could be a 9th tab called Security if you've previously

-enabled this tab by a registry change, but, in any case, there's nothing to
+enabled this tab by a Registry change, but, in any case, there's nothing to

 configure on this tab.)